 - a.
 After the defence, the candidate must submit the final version of the manuscript to the thesis supervisor within the time limit set in article 12, paragraph 9. - b.
-The thesis supervisor verifies, if necessary, whether the manuscript includes the corrections or modifications requested by the committee during the defence, and confirms this in writing to the Direction of Studies.
+The thesis supervisor verifies, if necessary, whether the manuscript includes the corrections or modifications requested by the committee during the defence, and confirms this in writing to the Direction of Studies. - c.
+The imprimatur is granted on the basis of this confirmation.

-- c.
-The imprimatur is granted on the basis of this confirmation. - d.
-The final version, with the imprimatur and an abstract of 1'700 characters, must be submitted in quadruplicate (five copies in case of co-supervision), as well as in electronic form, to the PhD Secretariat.
+d.
+The final version, with the imprimatur and an abstract of 1'700 characters, must be submitted in triplicate, as well as in electronic form, to the PhD Secretariat.